 Apple would likely choose to partner with an existing platform rather than build its own banking infrastructure.

-• Apple won’t seek a bank charter.
+Apple won’t seek a bank charter.
 Although this might, at first, appear to be an attractive option, it’s actually not viable in the US.
 In order to become a bank or a bank holding company, Apple would legally be required to limit its activities to banking and closely related activities, which wouldn’t be consistent with its core business.

-• Apple will choose to partner with an existing platform rather than build its own banking infrastructure.
+Apple will choose to partner with an existing platform rather than build its own banking infrastructure.
 Companies like Uber, Lyft, and Chime built their own banking backend—largely because, at the time, there weren’t any other options.
 But we predict that Apple would take a different path.
-Rather than build technology like ledgers, KYC, AML, transaction monitoring, interest calculations, bank statements, and payment integrations—outside their core competencies—Apple would choose to partner with an existing banking-as-a-service platform.
+Rather than build technology like ledgers, KYC, AML, transaction monitoring, interest calculations, bank statements, and payment integrations—outside their core competencies—Apple would choose to partner with an existing embedded finance platform.
 This would significantly improve their speed to market, and it would drastically reduce the size of the banking and compliance teams they would need to hire.

-• Apple will choose to work with multiple bank partners.
+Apple will choose to work with multiple bank partners.
 As we outline in our recent blog post, working with multiple bank partners enables you to go to market faster, offer a more complete set of financial products, negotiate better terms, and avoid latency issues.
 Also, so as to avoid having any one of its bank partners’ balance sheets increase beyond $10B (see our next bullet point), Apple would require a stable of banks across which to spread their customers’ deposits and loans.

-• Apple’s bank partners will be small enough to qualify for increased interchange fees under the Durbin Amendment.
+Apple’s bank partners will be small enough to qualify for increased interchange fees under the Durbin Amendment.
 This one is pure economics.
 If you’re a bank with assets under $10B, you earn more money on each debit-card transaction.
 That applies to your partners as well—in this case, Apple.
 To maximize the revenue they’d earn on interchange, Apple would likely choose to work with a stable of smaller, fintech-oriented bank partners.

 This opportunity doesn’t just apply to Apple